desihub/desidatamodel/doc/DESI_TARGET/mtl.rst

 DESI Merged Target List files contains a single binary table covering the entire footprint.
-They contain the variables in the Targets files plus other variables that define the priority and number of observations still required by fiber assignement.
-These variables are computed using the available information in DESI redshift catalogs.
+They contain the variables in the Targets files plus other variables that define the priority and number of observations as required by fiber assignement.
+These variables are computed using the available information both in the target and the DESI redshift catalogs.

 Naming Convention
 -----------------